raspgary/Public-Pantry/README.md

 Finally, go back to the root directory of the submission and run `npm run dev`.

-You can log in using the usernames `simplysai`
+You can log in using the usernames `raspgary`